sumguytho/spider/README.md

 Specifying the same file as both input and output is unsupported, you will get an IO error.

 Be aware that logs produced when supplying option -v may reach tens of megabytes in size depending on size of input jar.
 Big logs that can't be opened with usual text editors may be viewed using memory-mapping based log viewers like [Klogg](https://github.com/variar/klogg).

+# Deobfuscation descriptions

+A brief summary of each obfuscation detected by deobfuscator:

+ - Incorrect class version: class contains some attributes that suggest a different class version.
+ - Stack map frame padding: invalid frames detected in StackMapTable attribute.
+ - Duplicate stack map frame: StackMapTable provides multiple frames for a single bytecode offset.
+ - Cyclic superclass reference: a class inherits from itself.
+ - Insufficient max locals: some method of a class uses more local variables than it declares.
+ - Insufficient max stack: size of operand stack of some method of a class needs to be bigger than what the method declares.
+ - Overextended stack map frame: stack map frame starts past the end of bytecode.

+Note that some deobfuscation heuristics were added during a phase when deobfuscator parsed invalid stack map frames instead of ignoring them and as a result some deobfuscations listed here may never actually be reported.

 # Versions of projectx-pcode.jar the deobfuscator works with